evancz/guide.elm-lang.org/architecture/user_input/buttons.md

 That's everything!

 When writing this program from scratch, I always start by taking a guess at the model.
 To make a counter, we at least need to keep track of a number that is going up and down.
 So let's just start with that!
+We use a [type alias](http://guide.elm-lang.org/types/type_aliases.html) for this:

 ```elm
 type alias Model = Int
 ```

-Now that we have a model to work with, we need to define how it changes over time.
+Now that we have a model, we need to define how it changes over time.
 I always start my `UPDATE` section by defining a set of messages that we will get from the UI:

 ```elm
 type Msg = Increment | Decrement